 You have a mandatory basic health insurance in Switzerland.

-You are able to self-manage treatment*
+You are able to self-manage treatment (i.e. without a home nurse).

 Your physician prescribes a new medication for cardiovascular disease, hyperlipidaemia (high cholesterol levels in the blood), diabetes, respiratory disease (asthma or chronic obstructive pulmonary disease (COPD) or depression.